usmanzafar/devtools/README.md

 # devtools
-List of tools required to be installed on the machine
+List of tools required to be installed on the machine to ensure PHP codebase quality is maintained.
+One of the main reasons these tools are installed is due to the fact that code that gets pushed to CI engine / repo is of good quality.

 The script installs the below and puts in the /usr/local/bin/